Newport railway station, Melbourne: History

-Newport station opened on 1 March 1859.
-Two years earlier, in 1857, the Geelong and Melbourne Railway Company opened its line to Newport from Geelong but, because the line from Melbourne to Newport was not yet complete, a track was constructed along North Road to a temporary terminus on the bank of the Yarra River at Greenwich, from where passengers were conveyed to Melbourne by ferry.
-In October of that year, the line towards Williamstown was opened and the Geelong line was connected to it.
+In 1857, two years before the station opened, the Geelong and Melbourne Railway Company had opened its railway line from Geelong to Newport but, because the line from Melbourne to Newport was not yet complete, a track was constructed along North Road to a temporary terminus on the bank of the Yarra River at Greenwich, from where passengers were conveyed to Melbourne by ferry.
+In October of that year, the line from Melbourne to Williamstown, via Newport, was opened, and the Geelong line was connected to it.

 In 1887, a line from Sunshine to Newport was opened, to allow easier access to the port of Williamstown for trains from the north of Victoria.
 A number of sidings were also provided in the Newport area: to a flour mill on the Melbourne side, and a goods yard on the western side of the Williamstown line.

-In October 1960, the Melbourne Road level crossing, which was located just south of the station, was grade separated and replaced with the current overpass.
+In October 1960, the Melbourne Road level crossing, which was just south of the station, was grade separated and replaced with the current road overpass.
 In 1966, the stabling sidings to the north of the station were provided.
-On 22 July 1967, a freight line was provided to the west of Platform 1, so that freight trains could bypass the station itself.
+On 22 July 1967, a freight line was constructed to the west of Platform 1, so that freight services could bypass the station itself.
 In 1995, that line was converted to dual gauge, and became part of the Western standard gauge line to Adelaide.

-On 18 July 1996, Newport was upgraded to a Premium Station.
+On 18 July 1996, Newport was upgraded to a premium station.

 There have been several calls to build a Melbourne Metro 2 line, once the Melbourne Metro Rail Tunnel has been completed.
 Melbourne Metro 2 would run from Newport to Clifton Hill via Southern Cross.
 The project, designed to serve the Fishermans Bend development, as well as add capacity to the Mernda and Werribee lines, would bring considerable change to Newport, perhaps adding underground platforms.
 There have also been suggestions to route Geelong line services via Newport into Southern Cross once again, given the crowding at Wyndham Vale and Tarneit, as well as the lack of capacity on the Regional Rail Link set of tracks between Sunshine and the city.

-Announced as part of a $57.7 million package in the 2022/23 Victorian State Budget, Newport, alongside other stations, will receive accessibility upgrades and improvements.
-The development process will begin in late 2022, with a timeline for the upgrades to be released once construction has begun.
+Announced as part of a $57.7 million package in the 2022/23 Victorian State Budget, Newport, along with other stations, will receive DDA-compliant accessibility upgrades.
+The work was to begin in late 2022, with a timeline for the project to be released once construction began.